ayshiff/ayshiff.github.io/_posts/2020-09-22-How to be more productive.md

 Each level of concern implies a **more or less** important **investment** on your part.
 For the Assess level you could just read a weekly « overview » of the subject.
 The trial level implies you to read more articles, try on projects… **Get your hands dirty** !
+(You could have a sandbox workspace where you put all your experiment projects.)
-For the Adopt level you should be more than familiar with the technology, this is your your **main expertise **!
+For the Adopt level you should be more than familiar with the technology, this is your your **main expertise**!

 In conclusion, the technology radar allows you to **organize your work** in a **hierarchical** manner in order to put those with the **most impact** first.
 This way you can focus on what really matters.